Natasha A. Chuk

 April 15, 2025 by Natasha Chuk

-I wrote about the generative documentary film Eno (Gary Hustwit / Brendan Dawes / Brian Eno) and connects Deleuze’s film theories, experimental and interactive film, database aesthetics, and computer games to explore a film in/as an endless state of becoming.
-It’s available online as part of Millennium Film Journal’s spring issue no. 81: Dedication.
+I wrote about the generative documentary film Eno (Gary Hustwit / Brendan Dawes / Brian Eno) and connected Deleuze’s film theories, experimental and interactive film, database aesthetics, and computer games to explore a film in/as an endless state of becoming.
+It’s available online in Millennium Film Journal’s spring issue no. 81: Dedication.

 April 15, 2025 /Natasha Chuk